makrai/notes/rao-2501-WhiSPA-speech-sem-psy-acl.md

   text-based LMs demonstrate superior performance than direct speech representations (Lukac, 2024; Chen+ 2024).
-* we seek to bridge the semantic and psychological representation gap between speechbased LMs present in audio models and textbased LMs.
+* we seek to bridge the semantic and psychological representation gap between speechbased LMs present in audio models and text-based LMs.
 We introduce
   * a speech encoding model,
   * WhiSPA (Whisper with Semantic and Psychological Alignment), which
   * aligns a pretrained speech recognition model, Whisper (Radford+ 2022), with the latent dimensions from SBERT (Reimers and Gurevych, 2019), intended to better capture semantics and deeper psychological information (V Ganesan+ 2022; Park+ 2014).
 * main idea repeated: Such alignment reduces computational and memory inefficiencies, circumventing the need for a second text encoder, as it enables a unified crossmodal representation between speech and language models.
 Still, since text is derivable from speech, speech should intrinsically be mappable to the same rich semantic features from the text.
 * focus on psychological or human-level tasks reflects a
   * growing demand for foundation models to better understand the intrinsic qualities of hucommunication (Soni+ 2024).
   * As Clark and Schober (1992) put it,
     “The common misconception is that language has to do with words and what they mean.
 It does not.
 It has to do with people and what they mean.”
   * how well the representations capture information about the people